 Promoting British Values: Individual Liberty

-We produced illustrations of (and quotes by) notable figures, such as John Stuart Mill, the British philosopher who wrote the influential book ‘On Liberty’, Emmeline Pankhurst, the leader of the Suffragette movement, and Malala Yousafzai, an education activist and the youngest Nobel Prize laureate.
-Surrounding these figures are two trees of words; the first represents the relationship between education and liberty; the second examines liberty in relation to ‘Rights and Responsibilities’.
+We included notable figures that embody these values, such as John Stuart Mill, Emmeline Pankhurst and Malala Yousafzai.
+Surrounding these figures are two trees of words.
+The first represents the relationship between education and liberty; the second examines liberty in relation to ‘Rights and Responsibilities’.

 Promoting British Values: Mutual Respect and Tolerance

-Finally, in order to explore ‘mutual respect for and tolerance of those with different faiths and beliefs and for those without faith’, we took the key tenants, ‘mutual respect’ and ‘tolerance’, and applied them to a wider code of cultural moral standards.
-Our ‘Tolerance’ and ‘Mutual Respect’ graphics are a mixture of religious and secular buildings in a stylised townscape, that are emblematic of the faiths they represent, and the cultures that congregate within them.
+Finally, we look at mutual respect and tolerance. we took these two key tenants and applied them to a wider code of cultural moral standards.
+Our graphic wall features a mixture of religious and secular buildings in a stylised townscape.
+These buildings are emblematic of the faiths they represent, and the cultures that congregate within them.